Skip to main content

 Initial registration

-To be eligible for BCCNM-certified practice designation, with the exception of opioid use disorder, either coursework or practice experience will be considered.
-Learn more about recognized certified practice courses.
+To be eligible for BCCNM certification, with the exception of opioid use disorder, either coursework or practice experience will be considered.
+Learn more about recognized certification courses.
 Your options will depend on your current registration status.

 I am a registered nurse practising in British Columbia